I am not sure if this is a curse, Karma, or just a natural consequence of what is happening.

 The incident of the stabbing of yesterday went viral.
 The scenes of two kids being lynched felt so sad, frustrating and only provoked my rage and devastation.

 I woke up this morning on video of the attack itself, how it all happened.
 I was watching it with my mouth opened.
-Feeling the same striking shock I had when I watched that young woman attempting to stab the security in front of the settlement.
+Feeling the same striking shock I had when I looked at that young woman attempting to stab the security in front of the settlement.
 But here, it felt heartburning.
 It was a scene with children.
 No matter how my imagination wants to demonize or justify, seeing children in all this is harsh and brutal.
 It is a situation where everyone is involved with no exception.

 This is the scene that should always take place.

 It is easy to call out and suggest solutions.
 It is easy to say that Israeli use of excessive violence should stop.
 The Israeli discrimination within every single aspect against Palestinians should stop.
-It is easy to call for Palestinian mothers and teachers and tell them stop educating violence.
+It is easy to call for Palestinian mothers and teachers and tell them to stop educating violence.
 But this is not the case.
 This call is a call for a way of living within this society for the two people.

 The state of terror that is surrounding us is horrific, and yet unavoidable … except if Israel changes its attitude towards how it perceives Palestinians.